THINGS TO KNOW

-We are going to look and operate a little differently as we reopen.
-We will open to allow 25% capacity in our branches.
-As a result, some activity, such as lap swimming, or group exercise classes will be by reservation only.
+Some activity, such as lap swimming, or group exercise classes will be by reservation only.
 We also ask that all members bring their own mat if they need one.
-Our locker rooms will not be available, so please keep personal belongings to a minimum and use our lockers on the wellness floor.
-For continued updates on what to expect, please visit this webpage often
+Our locker rooms are available.

 Why do we need to sign a member waiver before/as we return to the Y?

 We are taking this opportunity to update our waiver for all members for two reasons: One, we felt it was prudent to add language regarding communicable disease, virus’, etc. but we also recognized we needed an updated waiver for the YMCA on file for our members.

 Is ChildWatch opening?
 How will you keep the kids 6 feet apart?